go-aah/website/content/features.md

   * Adding Controllers with or without sub-package names for routes.
 So `v1`, `v2`, sub-packages are possible.
   * Redirect Trailing Slash, Auto Options, and Method Not Allowed.
   * Custom Not Found handling via [Centralized Error Handler]({{aah_docs_domain_url}}/centralized-error-handler.html).
+  * Max Body Size configuration at route level and global level.

 ### Security - Authentication and Authorization
   * aah framework focus on flexible and powerful security implementation, easy to use and understand, it was inspired by [Shiro security library](https://shiro.apache.org).
 You can design your application secure, stable with authentication, authorization and session management.